 St. Louis hip-hop artist and activist Tef Poe considers the image of Michael Brown’s stepfather holding a sign saying, "Ferguson police just executed my unarmed son!!!" as the reason why he joined the movement for Black Lives.

-On October 10, 2014, I traveled 16 hours on the road from the Bronx to Ferguson, Missouri, where two months prior, an unarmed Black teenager was killed by a white police officer.
+On October 10, 2014, I traveled 16 hours on the road from The Bronx, New York to Ferguson, Missouri, where two months prior, an unarmed Black teenager was killed by a white police officer.

 The victim: Michael Brown Jr.